Cosmological Backgrounds of Gravitational Waves: First order phase transitions

 Note that at sub-Hubble scales $H_*<k<k_*$, the SGWB spectrum may also continue to grow as $f^3$ until the characteristic frequency $f_*=k_*/(2\pi)$: the inverse typical time or length scale of the problem, determining $k_*$, can also play the role of a maximal correlation scale, so that the anisotropic stress power spectrum remains uncorrelated, white noise, for every $k<k_*$, and the above argument applies.
 However, the details of the time dependence of the anisotropic stress power spectrum can also play a role in this frequency range, modifying the expected $k^3$ slope, while this cannot happen for super-Hubble modes.
 While often the case, it therefore cannot be taken for granted that $h^2 \Omega_{\rm GW} \propto f^3$ for $f<f_*$, and there are exceptions (MHD turbulence being one of these, as we will see).

-For $k>k_*$, the GW power spectrum decays with a slope that depends on the details of the process sourcing the SGWB, and no general consideration is possible, a part from the fact that the total $\rho_{\rm GW}$, c.f.
+For $k>k_*$, the GW power spectrum decays with a slope that depends on the details of the process sourcing the SGWB, and no general consideration is possible, apart from the fact that the total $\rho_{\rm GW}$, c.f.
 Eqs.\eqref{rhogw} and \eqref{eq:rhogwPiRad}, must be finite when integrated on the interval $0<k<\infty$.

-As mentioned earlier, the anisotropic stresses acting as a source of GW can be relative to the gradient energy of the bubble walls, or to the bulk motion in the surrounding fluid.
+As mentioned earlier, the anisotropic stresses acting as a source of GW can be due to the gradient energy of the bubble walls, or to the bulk motion in the surrounding fluid.
 We now proceed to present the details of all the SGWB sources acting during a first order PT.